Colin Tennant, 3rd Baron Glenconner

-Colin Christopher Paget Tennant, 3rd Baron Glenconner (1 December 1926 – 27 August 2010) was a British aristocrat.
-He was the son of Christopher Grey Tennant, 2nd Baron Glenconner, and Pamela Winefred Paget.
+Colin Christopher Paget Tennant, 3rd Baron Glenconner (1 December 1926 – 27 August 2010), was a British peer, landowner and socialite.
+He was the son of Christopher Tennant, 2nd Baron Glenconner, and Pamela Winifred Paget.
 He was also the nephew of Edward Tennant and Stephen Tennant, and the half-brother of the novelist Emma Tennant.

 Before succeeding to the peerage in 1983, he had travelled widely, especially in India and the West Indies.
 He was an avid socialite and a close friend of Princess Margaret, to whom his wife, the former Lady Anne Coke, was a lady-in-waiting.
 In 1958, he purchased the island of Mustique in The Grenadines for £45,000.

 Early life

-Colin Tennant was born on 1 December 1926, the son of the second Baron Glenconner.
-His mother Pamela was the daughter of Sir Richard Paget, 2nd Baronet.
-After his parents divorced in 1935, he was educated at Scaitcliffe and Eton College; but, for years, Tennant rarely saw his father.
-Holidays from Eton were spent with his maternal grandmother, Muriel Paget, a formidable grande dame who had diverted a train from the Crimea to Siberia in World War I to save the lives of 70 British nannies.
+Colin Tennant was born at 76 Sloane Street in Chelsea, London, on 1 December 1926, the son of the second Baron Glenconner.
+His mother, Pamela, was the daughter of Sir Richard Paget, 2nd Baronet.
+After his parents divorced in 1935, he was educated at Scaitcliffe and Eton College, but for years, Tennant rarely saw his father.
+Holidays from Eton were spent with his maternal grandmother, Lady Muriel Paget, a formidable grande dame who had diverted a train from the Crimea to Siberia in World War I to save the lives of 70 British nannies.

 After finishing his schooling at Eton, Tennant enlisted in the Irish Guards, serving during the tail end of World War II and attaining the rank of lieutenant.

-After the war he went up to New College, Oxford.
+After the war, he attended New College, Oxford.
 At Oxford, he gained a reputation for being "terribly kind to plain girls with nice manners and extremely waspish to pretty ones with nasty manners".

 After graduating, he worked for the family's merchanting business, C. Tennant, Sons & Co, and at the same time, began to attract the attention of the gossip columns as Princess Margaret's escort.
-During the early 1950s, he was often involved in amateur dramatics; in 1953, he took part, with Princess Margaret, in a production for charity of an Edgar Wallace play, The Frog; Tennant played the title role (a serial killer) and the Princess was Assistant Stage Director.
+During the early 1950s, he was often involved in amateur dramatics; in 1953, he took part, with Princess Margaret, in a production for charity of an Edgar Wallace play, The Frog; Tennant played the title role (a serial killer), and the Princess was Assistant Stage Director.

 It was during this period that Tennant was spotted as a possible husband for Princess Margaret, who had been publicly hurt by the collapse of her hopes of marrying the divorced commoner Group Captain Peter Townsend during 1953.
-During the following year, he was forced to deny newspaper reports that he would shortly announce his engagement to the Princess.
-"I don't expect she would have had me," he was quoted as saying, in later years.
-Princess Margaret met future husband Tony Armstrong-Jones, who was hired to take wedding pictures at Tennant's 1956 wedding to Lady Anne Coke.
+The following year, he was forced to deny newspaper reports that he would shortly announce his engagement to the Princess.
+"I don't expect she would have had me," he said in later years.
+Princess Margaret met her future husband Tony Armstrong-Jones, who was hired to take wedding pictures at Tennant's 1956 wedding to Lady Anne Coke.